diptobiswasanime4/Notes/Computer Architecture/Memory.md

 Memory is the faculty by which data or information is encoded, stored, and retrieved when required.

+Memory consists of a large [[Array]] of words or bytes, each with its own address

 Example - files, images, other media files, etc.
 ## Processors